Genevieve Fuji Johnson

 Her current and previous research projects have been funded by Social Sciences and Humanities Research Council of Canada grants.

-Dr. Johnson is an Associate Faculty Member of the Department of Gender, Sexuality, and Women’s Studies, and a Dialogue Associate and member of the Steering Committee of the Morris J. Wosk Centre for Dialogue, SFU.
-She has served as a member of the Board of Directors (2009–2011) and Executive (2010–2011) of the Canadian Political Science Association.
+Dr. Johnson is an Associate Faculty Member of the Department of Gender, Sexuality, and Women’s Studies and a Dialogue Associate of the Morris J. Wosk Centre for Dialogue, SFU.
+In addition, she is a member of the SFUFA Executive Committee.
+From December 2017 through April 2019, she served as Senior Advisor to the Provost’s Office on Faculty Diversity, Inclusion, and Engagement.
+Beyond the university, she is Co-Chair of the Board of Directors for the Downtown Eastside Women’s Centre and is a long-time volunteer for the Wish Drop In Centre Society.

 Johnson, Genevieve Fuji.
 2011.
 “The Limits of Deliberative Democracy: Elite Motivation in Three Canadian Cases.”
 Canadian Journal of Political Science 44(1).
 137–159.